jfecher/ante-website/content/blog/simplification_through_addition.md

 be trivially copied.
 The goal here is to use values as much as possible, avoid references, and avoid `clone`.
 Internally these values are effectively reference-counted by default.

-The most important point when desigining these modes for me was that they must, above all else, be able to cleanly interact with each other.
+The most important point when designing these modes for me was that they must, above all else, be able to cleanly interact with each other.
 Failure to do so would essentially split the language into two parts with libraries written for one mode being incompatible for an application using the other.
 This proposal avoids this very simply: